On-time delivery is one of the most important functions of a good business. How to avoid late shipment is always the top of mind for many merchants.

-- Lengthy processes with multiple suppliers: Working with multiple suppliers can give you more chances to test more products and identify the market’s demand.
+Working with multiple suppliers can give you more chances to test more products and identify the market’s demand.
 However, the truth is, the more suppliers you are working with, the more likely you are to get overwhelmed, with lengthy processes requested by each supplier.
 For instance, supplier A requires you to use their own in-house system to input order data.
-Supplier B may ask you to update your orders information via emails.
-They won’t use one same system to record your orders’ data.
+Supplier B may ask you to update your order information via emails.
+They won’t use the same system to record your orders’ data.
 In such a case, you will definitely need to find an alternative method – manually update data to Google Sheet and report to each supplier.

-- Time consumption in reporting: Imagining you were selling home kitchen accessories, recently, the number of orders has increased to reach 200 orders/week (30 orders/day).
-That’s the great news!
-Also, a new challenge would appear: you are unable to update the order information to the Google Sheet in real time because of your getting stuck with sales & marketing campaigns, or even your small family stuff.
+But a new challenge would arise: you are unable to update the order information to the Google Sheet in real-time because you’re stuck with sales & marketing campaigns, or even your small family stuff.
 Besides, it may take you up to 10 minutes to update 20 fields (product information, shipping address,…) to a Google Sheet.
 In total, you will waste more than 3 hours per day just to look at the screen, click on each order, type the details one by one to the Google Sheet.
 You will definitely lose patience and get super tired to know this will be the main reason the late shipment often happens.

 All of these, when combined, can create an intensive hindrance in the on-time shipment between suppliers and the end-customers.

-As a results, dropshippers will face serious outcomes
+As a result, dropshippers will face serious outcomes

-- Negative customer experience: To all businesses, especially dropshipping businesses, late shipment is the most painful issue that causes a headache to the owner, because it will leave a really negative impression for the customers.
+To all businesses, especially dropshipping businesses, late shipment is the most painful issue that causes a headache to the owner, because it will leave a really negative impression on the customers.
 Customers emotionally bought from you, but are really sensitive if they have to wait 15-30 days for the shipment.
-As a result, they will definitely abandon your eshop and back your competitors.
+As a result, they will definitely abandon your shop and back your competitors.
 More seriously, they will leave biased reviews about your store.
 Last but not least, word of mouth can become a great way to make your business fall.

-- Negative brand image: Long term reputation is what you aim at, certainly, but after the late shipment causes your customers’ frustration, it will lead to the collapse of your branding image you spent tons of time to establish.
+Long-term reputation is what you aim at, certainly, but after the late shipment causes your customers’ frustration, it will lead to the collapse of your branding image you spent tons of time establishing.
 No customer trusts you anymore as they are fed up with waiting.

 Atom8 Automation to help merchants avoid late shipment in dropshipping